elvisblanco1993/nboard-docs/admin-guide.md

 2. Enter a name, description, and language, then click **Save**. *(The language field is for informative purposes only.

 ### Editing the orientation settings
-On your Dashboard, select the *sliders* icon next to the orientation you need to edit.<br>
+On your Dashboard, select the *sliders* icon next to the orientation you need to edit.

 ![image](assets/img/edit-orientation-01.gif)

 Once inside, you will see various options that will define how the orientation will look for the students.

 ![image](assets/img/edit-orientation-02.png)
 * **Name**: *The name of the orientation*.
 * **Description**: *The description of the orientation*.